Portugal in the Reconquista: The Battle of Ourique, 1139

 Commeorative azulejo tile panel dedicated to the Battle of Ourique.

 After the Treaty of Tuy was signed and peace sealed with Emperor Alfonso VII of León, king Afonso Henriques led a major raid in Muslim territory.
 The moment was well selected as the Leonese had laid sieged Oreja and the Almoravids would have been preoccupied with aiding the beleaguered castle.
 Little resistance could thus be mounted by the western garrisons against the Portuguese king and his troops, who faced little resistance as they advanced.

 The Portuguese numbered about 800 to 1000 knights and 1600 to 2000 footmen, among spearmen and crossbowmen.
 On their way back they were intercepted by a Muslim force commanded by "Esmar", likely the governor of Cordoba Muhammad Az-Zubayr Ibn Umar at Ourique.
 The Muslim commander had gathered whatever forces could be collected from Beja, Badajoz, Évora, Seville and Elvas, thereby forming a relatively numerous host.

 When they attempted to attack the Portuguese camp set upon a hill however, the Portuguese sallied out to meet them on the open field and routed them with a heavy cavalry charge.

 On the day of the Battle of Ourique, Afonso was acclaimed as king by his men in the old Germanic fashion, by being raised atop his shield.
 Henceforth he signed always as "rex".

+The Battle of Trancoso

+After the Battle of Ourique, King Afonso turned his host to Leon once more and invaded Galicia.
+Esmar regrouped his forces in Santarém in preparation for a counterattack.
+With the Portuguese king away with his forces further north, Leiria was thus attacked, razed and part of its garrison was killed in the attack, with Dom Paio Guterres being this time taken into captivity.
+The Muslim horsemen then ventured deep into Portuguese territory as far as Trancoso, which they sacked.

+In Galicia meanwhile, Afonso Henriques signed a peace treaty with King Afonso VII of León following the Battle of Arcos de Valdevez.
+He then set out southwards, crossed the Douro near Lamego and led a cavalry charge against the Muslim tropps camped in Trancoso, whom he routed in two encounters.
+On his return from this campaign, he founded the Arouca Abbey.